-The Federal Reserve provides access to reserve requirement information via the Reserves Central — Reserve Account Administration application, which is available via the FedLine Web® access solution.
+Depository institutions hold reserve balances in their accounts at Federal Reserve Banks, and the Federal Reserve can influence the economy through the market for those balances.
+The Federal Reserve provides access to information on reserve balances and the amount of interest earned on those balances via the Reserves Central — Reserve Account Administration application, which is available via the FedLine Web® Solution.

-It is important to identify and prepare key personnel (including alternates) in your organization who can ensure that any reserve requirements are met during an outage.
-Key personnel should be equipped with the necessary procedures and technology, e.g., computer, token, and software that allow them to meet requirements from an alternate location.
+It is important to identify and prepare key personnel (including alternates) in your organization who can access reserves administration information during an outage.
+Key personnel should be equipped with the necessary procedures and technology (e.g., computer, token and software) to allow them to work from an alternate location.

 Should you wish a specific person to be your contingency contact person, please send an email informing us of the person's name, telephone number and email address, or provide this information to your regular contact provided in the Federal Reserve Reporting and Reserves Business Continuity Contacts section.